bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 When you join a new client, it’s important to establish a clear understanding of their business environment, goals, and challenges.
 This will help you provide targeted, relevant consulting advice from day one.
 A strong foundation in their operations and strategy will ensure you can integrate seamlessly into their team and contribute meaningfully.

-- **Leverage Principal’s insights:** Start by reaching out to your Principal to gain valuable insights.
+- **Leverage your Principal’s insights:** Start by reaching out to your Principal to gain valuable insights.
 Principals manage the client relationship and will have the most up-to-date and direct knowledge about the client’s priorities, personalities, and any key nuances you should be aware of.
 They can also offer context on historical challenges, the client’s communication style, and preferred ways of working.
 - **Understand their business:** Take the time to review the company’s mission, vision, and values.
 These elements give insight into the client’s core purpose and long-term goals.
 Understanding their “why” allows you to position your work within the broader scope of what the company is striving to achieve.
 - **Analyze products and revenue streams:** Identify all the products and services the company offers.
 Ask for a list or review publicly available data to understand how these products contribute to their bottom line.
 Knowing which products are strategic priorities or high-revenue drivers can help you tailor your recommendations to areas of the business that matter most.
 - **Industry and competition:** Research the client’s industry, focusing on trends, challenges, and key competitors.
 This context will give you a sense of where the company stands in its market and what external pressures may be influencing its decisions.
 Look at both direct competitors and emerging disruptors that could impact the client’s future.